PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Design

 \subsection{Finger Linkage Transmission Design}

 The finger mechanism employs a five-bar linkage to transmit motion between the actuated joint and the distal joint without colocating actuators at the joints.
-Due to the linkage kinematics shown in Fig.~\ref{fig:design}(c), the distal joint motion is nonlinear and depends on the configuration variables $\phi_1$ and $\phi_2$.
+Due to the linkage kinematics shown in Fig.~\ref{fig:design}(c), the relationship between the actuator angle and the distal joint angle is nonlinear and depends on the configuration variables $\phi_1$ and $\phi_2$.
 This kinematic nonlinearity results in a configuration-dependent mechanical advantage (MA) between the actuator angle $\phi_2$ and the joint angle $\phi_4$~\cite{Zi2011DynamicControl}.

 Using loop-closure kinematics and Cramer's rule applied to the mechanism Jacobian, the differential relationship between $\phi_2$ and $\phi_4$ is

 where $N(\phi_2, \phi_4)$ denotes the geometric mechanical advantage.